-The FoO distributions of DOD > 0.2 over southern Africa are shown for austral spring and summer in Figure 13.
+[86] The FoO distributions of DOD > 0.2 over southern Africa are shown for austral spring and summer in Figure 13.
 The figures show considerable variation between seasons.
 Activity develops weakly on the western regions in austral spring and increases strongly in summer, spreading into central regions.
-The major exception is the Namib Desert (#1) which is active during most seasons.
-Using Sea-viewing Wide Field-of-view Sensor (SeaWiFS), Eckardt and Kuring [2005] have shown that dust sources of the Namib Desert are associated to either salt pans or dry river beds, and their supply of dust is maintained by fluvial landforms and associated hydrology.
+The major exception is the Namib Desert (location 1), which is active during most seasons.
+Using Seaviewing Wide Field-of-view Sensor (SeaWiFS), Eckardt and Kuring [2005] have shown that dust sources of the Namib Desert are associated with either salt pans or dry river beds, and their supply of dust is maintained by fluvial landforms and associated hydrology.

-Silty deposits are widespread on the eastern margin of the escarpment bordering the Namib Desert.
-These deposits are locally produced weathering detritus and allocthonous dust blown in from the western Kalahari (#10) [Eitel et al., 2001].
-These deposits appear as an elongated dust source (#12) in Figure 13a, activated by easterly winds in December-January-February.
+[87] Silty deposits are widespread on the eastern margin of the escarpment bordering the Namib Desert.
+These deposits are locally produced weathering detritus and allocthonous dust blown in from the western Kalahari (location 10) [Eitel et al., 2001].
+These deposits appear as an elongated dust source (location 12) in Figure 13a, activated by easterly winds in December, January, and February.
 During that season, FoO is greater than 20% in some areas.
 In other seasons, this elongated source is inactive.

-Bryant et al. [2007] have shown that Kalahari Desert (#10), including the Makgadikgadi Pans (#9) are influenced by the extent and frequency of lake inundation, sediment inflows, and surface wind speed variability.
-They suggested that TOMS Aerosol Optical Depth was unreliable because it showed peaked activity over the Makgadikgadi from August to October.
-But, our results also indicate a maximum FoO over the Makgadikgadi (#9) from September to October.
-On the other hand, dust activity over the Etosha Pans (#11) and the Kalahari (#10) is greatest in December-February period, in agreement with their study.
-An explanation of this discrepancy may be related to the strong interannual variability of inundation which shuts down dust emission [Mahowald et al., 2003], and the fact that we analyze different periods.
+[88] Bryant et al. [2007] have shown that the Kalahari Desert (location 10), including the Makgadikgadi Pans (location 9), is influenced by the extent and frequency of lake inundation, sediment inflows, and surface wind speed variability.
+They suggested that TOMS aerosol optical depth was unreliable because it showed peaked activity over the Mak-gadikgadi from August to October.
+But our results also indicate a maximum FoO over the Makgadikgadi (location 9) from September to October.
+On the other hand, dust activity over the Etosha Pans (location 11) and the Kalahari (location 10) is greatest in the December-February period, in agreement with their study.
+An explanation of this discrepancy may be related to the strong interannual variability of inundation, which shuts down dust emission [Mahowald et al., 2003], and the fact that we analyze different periods.

-The other significant source areas in South Africa are the ephemeral lakes in Bushmanland (#3), the Swartland North of Cape Town (#2 in Figure 13), the Highveld region around the Bloemhof Dam (#4), and the Namaqualand Desert (between the Namib Desert (#1) and Cape Town (#2)).
+[89] The other significant source areas in South Africa are the ephemeral lakes in Bushmanland (location 3), the Swartland north of Cape Town (location 2 in Figure 13), the Highveld region around the Bloemhof Dam (location 4), and the Namaqualand Desert (between the Namib Desert (location 1) and Cape Town (location 2)).
 The anthropogenic nature of these sources has been studied elsewhere [Soderberg and Compton, 2007].
-Meadows [2003] has documented the wind erosion of sandy agricultural soils of the Swartland, Wiggs and Holmes [2011] have studied wind erosion in the Highveld, and Botha et al. [2008] have shown that the combination of dry climate, strong winds, and especially land degradation have contributed to wind erosion in the Namaqualand.
+Meadows [2003] has documented the wind erosion of sandy agricultural soils of the Swartland; Wiggs and Holmes [2011] have studied wind erosion in the Highveld; and Botha et al. [2008] have shown that the combination of dry climate, strong winds, and especially land degradation have contributed to wind erosion in the Namaqualand.

-We also found active anthropogenic dust sources in Zimbabwe (Hippo Valley, #5), and Mozambique (Cahora Bassa reservoir, #8).
+[90] We also found active anthropogenic dust sources in Zimbabwe (Hippo Valley, location 5) and Mozambique (Cahora Bassa reservoir, location 8).
 But these sources are only active in austral spring.